 Huge formations in Hallarflöt at Dimmuborgir

-There are several bird species in Dimmuborgir that should not be disturbed, f.ex. the falcon, so it is very important to keep to the paths and not walk on roped-in areas, which are roped in for the protection of the vegetation.
+Several bird species nest in Dimmuborgir, and they should not be disturbed, e.g., the falcon, so it is crucial to keep to the paths and not walk on roped-in areas, which are roped in for the protection of the vegetation.

-While walking somewhere in the middle of Dimmuborgir it is easy to get lost if not following a certain path, as some of the lava formations look exactly the same and one can be almost certain to think "I've been here before".
+While walking through Dimmuborgir, it is easy to get lost if you are not following a path, as some of the lava formations look very similar, and it is almost certain that you will get the feeling of "I've been here before".

 Kirkjan - the Church at Dimmuborgir